 Everyone wants to train their employees, but have you ever thought about training your customers?
-This sleek little animated training video from Western Power Distribution teaches customers what to do if the power goes out.
-Spoiler alert: It might be faulty wiring, not a full-blown power outage.
-(You can imagine how many emergency trips to customers’ homes this saves the power company.)
+This sleek little animated training video from Western Power Distribution teaches customers how to prepare for a power cut.

 Training Employees on Workplace Bullying (Reach Out)